jpke/spaced-rep-deploy/README.md

 ## Use

-* To use this app, navigate to https://jpke.github.io/spaced-rep-deploy/#/ and authenticate through Google.
+* To use this app, navigate [here](https://jpke.github.io/spaced-rep-deploy/#/) and authenticate through Google.
 The redirect to do this may take a few seconds since the app express server is on a free heroku dyno that may need to wake up.
 * To develop on this app's frontend, make sure you have node and npm [installed](https://docs.npmjs.com/getting-started/installing-node), then simply clone the repo run:

  ```sh